topranks/timewarpgw/README.md

 Given the root of the problem is the requirement to ARP for hosts on the Vlan from any switch, while at the same time configuring every switch with the same IP and MAC, can we think of any other way to do it?

 HSRP, when set up, uses two MAC addresses on a given interface.
 It uses a unique MAC for packets sent by its unique IP, and a shared MAC (based on group ID) for packets sent from the shared VIP IP.
-So it gives us what we need in terms of having two MAC/IP combinations, one unique it can use to source ARPs from, and another shared which act as gateway for connected hosts.
+So it gives us what we need in terms of having two MAC/IP combinations, a unique one it uses to source ARPs from, and a shared one which acts as gateway for connected hosts.

 The issue of course is HSRP is not an Anycast gateway.
-All devices will send HELLOs and a single active device will become active, and the rest all standby.
+A single device will become active, and the rest all standby.
 But what if we deliberatley mess with HSRP and block its control traffic?
-Let's reconfigure all the Vlan100 interfaces like this:
+Let's reconfigure all the Vlan100 interfaces like this, which an ACL to block the HSRP multicast address it uses:
 ```
 ip access-list extended DROP_HSRP
  deny ip any host 224.0.0.102